 </form>

-That’s the base, but if you try it so you’ll see it’s kind of messy.
-Also, so far, we don’t do anything with our input.
+That’s the basis, but if you try it as-is you’ll see it’s a bit messy.
+Also, so far, we’re not doing anything with our input.

-First problem was that if you click an option in a select dropdown list, the element would get selected and the list would close automatically.
-This is of course annoying in our case, because if we click the input field we don’t want the list to close, we want to be able to write in it and to click the button before it closes.
+Natively, if you click an option in a select dropdown list, the element gets selected and the list closes automatically.
+This is of course annoying in our case, because if we click the input field we don’t want the list to close, we want to be able to write in it and validate the input, then the list should close.

 To achieve this, I put a handle “addOption” on the Mat option containing the input field.
-Thanks to this handle, I can access to properties such as “disabled” and set its value to false.
-When I click on the select box, it disables that Mat option, concretely it means when I click that Mat option, it doesn’t get selected, then doesn’t trigger the closing of the list.
-But I don’t want my list to stay open for ever, so when I click on the Mat icon to save my input, it resets disabled to false.
+Thanks to this handle, I can access properties such as “disabled” and set its value to false.
+When I click on the select box, it disables that Mat option.

-Then up to the saving logic.
-My use case is that, if the user inputs a new option, that option would be used as an attribute of the object I’ll then communicate to my back-end for saving.
+Then, I worked on the save logic.
+If the user inputs a custom option, that option is set as an attribute of the object I’ll pass to my back-end for saving in database.
 I added a click event on my icon, calling a method that passes my input field as an HTMLInputElement.
-Again, I do that by using a handle “newCat” on my input field.
+I do that by using a handle “newCat” on my input field.

 <mat-form-field>